-At Ethical Design Co. we have a business policy/philosophy on spending 10% of time or funds giving back to communities in need.
+At Ethical Design Co. our business policy/philosophy is to spend 10% of time or funds giving back to communities in need.

 So far this year we have worked on logo design and branding for two organisations.
 The first was a new social connection platform for people with disabilities – ‘SociAbility’ – and the second was E.C.H.O CAMBODIA which stands for: Educational Conservational Housing Opportunities.

 Sonja and I recently travelled to Kampot so that we could spend some time volunteering on site with E.C.H.O CAMBODIA.